Terry family: Fred Terry

 Fred (1863–1933) was the youngest of the eleven children of Benjamin and Sarah Terry.
 Fred had a long and successful career on the stage.
 He was known as a leading man in classic plays but achieved his greatest fame in swashbuckling parts such as the title role in The Scarlet Pimpernel.
 He married the actress Julia Neilson, with whom he regularly co-starred.
 Their children, Phyllis and Dennis Neilson-Terry, followed them into acting careers.

 Julia Neilson

 Julia Neilson (1868–1957) married Fred Terry in 1891.
 In a long stage career, she appeared in tragedies and historical romances, often opposite her husband, and was known for her portrayal of Rosalind in a long-running production of As You Like It.
 When her widowed mother remarried in the 1890s, it was to William Morris, the widower of Florence Terry (above).
 Julia Neilson thereby became step-sister to Olive Terry and Jack Morris, who were already her niece and nephew by marriage.

+Neilson was the first cousin of the actress Hilda Hanbury, whose descendants became the Fox acting dynasty.